Quadriffis/immortal-millionaire/8 - have your money generate money.md

 In other words a 23 year old would invest 23% of his/her money into a bond index fund and 77% into a stock market index fund.
 If you have a higher tolerance for risk you can decide to alter this ratio.

 Make sure to rebalance your portfolio on a yearly basis.
-Meaning that if your stocks to very well and are now 90% of your portfolio, move some over into bonds to get back to the original ratio.
+Meaning that if your stocks do very well and are now 90% of your portfolio, move some over into bonds to get back to the original ratio.
 Many investment platforms offer automated services for this.

 #### Rules of thumb for trust